Learning and teaching

-Through the wide choice of modules available in the Acoustical Engineering programme, you have the possibility to specialise in one of the two following areas, after enrolling on the course:
+Through the wide choice of modules available on the MSc Acoustical Engineering course, you have the possibility to specialise in one of the two following areas, after enrolling on the course:

 The Applied Digital Signal Processing pathway provides in-depth training on modern signal processing techniques for biomedical applications and audio signal processing.